Matroids over Skew Tracts: Introduction

-In this paper, we define matroids over skew tracts, which generalize both matroids over tracts and weak matroids over skew hyperfields.
-Similarly, we provide two notions of matroids over a skew tract $T$, {\em weak $T$-matroids} and {\em strong $T$-matroids}, corresponding to the two notions of matroids over tracts.
-We also give several axiom systems for both kinds of $T$-matroids and show the cryptomorphism.
+In this paper, we introduce \emph{skew tracts}, which generalize tracts and skew hyperfields.
+We then present a theory of {\em matroids over skew tracts}, which generalizes the theory of matroids over tracts by Baker and Bower.
+Similarly, we provide two natural notions of matroids over a skew tract $T$, which we call {\em weak $T$-matroids} and {\em strong $T$-matroids}, corresponding to the two natural notions of matroids over tracts.
+The theory of weak matroids over skew tracts generalizes the theory of weak matroids over skew hyperfields by Pendavingh.
+But Pendavingh did not provide the theory of strong matroids over skew hyperfields and our theory of strong matroids over skew tracts fill this gap.
+We also provide cryptomorphic axiom systems for both kinds of such matroids in terms of circuits, quasi-Pl\"ucker coordinates and dual pairs, and establish some basic duality results.